mcneel/rhino.inside-revit/src/RhinoInside.Revit.GH/README.md

 ### Directory Structure

-Directories in this project, organize the code and content by:
+Directories in this project, organize the code and content by C# namespaces and  follow the **PascalCase** naming convention

-- C# namespace: These directories follow the namespace nesting and **PascalCase** naming convention e.g. `Components/` groups all the code under `RhinoInside.Revit.GH.Components` namespace
-- Function: These directories group code or content based on their usage or host application data types and follow the **_camelCase** naming convention e.g. `Components/_elements` groups all component code that deal with Revit `DB.Element`

 wip...